 This refreshing summer cocktail is a delicious cocktail with gin.
 It gets its name from Joe Rickey who was a Democratic Lobbyist in the late 1800s in Washington DC.
 He enjoyed mixing bourbon with sparkling water.
 One day, Rickey asked the barman to add lime, creating the first bourbon rickey.
 This cocktail grew in popularity and later gin was subbed for the lime.
 The gin and lime add flavour while the sparkling water dilutes it down.

-There are different ways to make this cocktail with gin, although the classic method is just to mix gin, sparkling water and lime.
+There are different ways to make this gin cocktail, although the classic method is just to mix gin, sparkling water and fresh lime juice.
 Add some Chambord for a raspberry lime rickey or a dash of absinthe.
 Rhubarb syrup makes a rhubarb rickey.
+It is a nice change from a classic gin rickey cocktail.

 A Tom Collins is a similar cocktail but it’s made with gin, lemon juice and sugar, as well as sparkling water.
 So it’s both sweeter and tarter than a gin rickey.
 Authentic rickey recipes don’t tend to have much or any sugar.
 The appeal is the tart flavour.